ideal-lab5/idn-sdk/contracts/example-consumer/README.md

 ## Features

 - Creates and manages randomness subscriptions via XCM
-- Receives and processes randomness from the IDN Network
+- Receives and processes randomness from the IDN Network using the Pulse trait
+- Stores both raw randomness and complete pulse objects (with round numbers and signatures)
-- Stores randomness history for application use
+- Maintains randomness history for application use
 - Includes comprehensive tests for all functionality

 ## How It Works